The topic lensIssue · 3 divisions tagged · 8 parties active

 21 Jan 2025draft Deposit Scheme for Drinks Containers (England and Northern Ireland) Regulations 2024

-Aye: Support introducing a deposit return scheme to boost recycling rates and reduce plastic and can litter · No: Oppose the deposit return scheme, likely citing concerns about costs to businesses, consumers, or the scheme's design
+Aye: Support introducing a deposit return scheme to boost drinks container recycling rates and reduce littering and plastic waste. · No: Oppose the deposit return scheme, likely citing concerns about costs to businesses, burdens on retailers, or the scheme's design and implementation.

 35376Yes